pjgill010/Water_Quality_Model/README.md

 ## Summary

-- In conclusion, we have created a predictive machine learning model to test for water potability.
+- In conclusion, we have created a predictive machine learning model and website to test for water potability.
 This model can be paired with mobile testing equipment for individual assessment of new water samples.